 - Your Known Traveler Number (KTN) wasn’t included when making your reservation.
 Once it’s done the first time, the airline probably will keep your KTN in their files so it will then populate automatically.
-But it has to be done the first time for each airline you fly.
+But it has to be done that first time for each airline you fly.

 - The name on your boarding pass is spelled differently from how it’s spelled in your PreCheck account.

 These first two may particularly come into play if someone else is making your plane reservations for you.
 Say, work or a travel buddy.
 They may not know your KTN and you may not have thought to add it in later.
 They may also misspell your name (Mathew/Matthew, Chris/Christine, Jamie B. Smith/Jamie Blaine Smith), exclude the middle name that you always use, etc.